DHRI-Curriculum/Text_Classification/sections/a03-bag_of_words.md

 ## Bag of Words

-We preprocess our data using sklearn's text feature extraction tools.
+We preprocess our data using `sklearn`'s text feature extraction tools.
 In particular, we use the `CountVectorizer` which computes the frequency of each token in the document.
-We can strip out *stop words* (words that are so common they don't add to the data analysis, such as "the" and "a") using the `stop_words` keyword argument.
+We can strip out _stop words_ (words that are so common they don't add to the data analysis, such as "the" and "a") using the `stop_words` keyword argument.
 A keyword argument is an optional function parameter.

 ```python
 from sklearn.feature_extraction.text import CountVectorizer